Digital Marketer Level 3

 - Met the set skills, knowledge and behaviours of the standard

 Following successful completion of the Gateway, you will proceed to endpoint assessment (EPA).

 The EPA is undertaken by an independent assessment organisation.

 - Summative portfolio from real-life work projects

-- Synoptic Project – typically 4 working days assessment in controlled environment
+- Synoptic Project – typically 4 working days assessment in a controlled environment